 - Promote collaborative efforts across Canada

-If the commission is to address the health and wellbeing of Indigenous children and youth, it will need appropriate representation and support.
+If the commission is to address the health and wellbeing of First Nations, Inuit, and Métis children and youth, it will need appropriate representation and support.
 We encourage the federal government to work nation-to nation, respecting and including the self-governance rights of Indigenous peoples, when considering this proposal.

 This position statement has been developed with the participation of 10 national paediatric health organizations working together with a common vision to advance the health and health care of Canada’s children and youth.

 The statement has the support of the following paediatric health organizations :